-- 22. The Subdivider shall provide at least 50 feet of street frontage and average lot width for each lot, except for Lot No. 3 which shall have a minimum width of 46 feet. - 23.
-Each subdivided lot shall provide a minimum of 5,000 net square feet.
-The Subdivider shall provide a recorded quit claim easement as proof of abandonment for easement A as shown on the tentative map dated January 22, 2019.
+22. The Subdivider shall provide at least 50 feet of street frontage and average lot width for each lot, except for Lot No. 3 which shall have a minimum width of 46 feet.

 PRIOR TO RECORDATION OF A FINAL MAP